 -Inconvenient basket.
 I am not sold on this basket although it is not a deal breaker for me.
 I think it is still hard to access.

 -No Belly bar.
 For the money you are paying for this stroller, I would expect at least a belly bar to be included.
 All of the accessories have to be purchased separately.
-After you pay $400 for the stroller, snack tray $20, belly bar $30 and a cup holder $28, the whole thing will cost you $478!
+After you pay $400 for the stroller, snack tray $20, belly bar $30, and cup holder $28, the whole thing will cost you $478!

 -No cup holder.
 I think the cup holder doesn’t cost much and should be included.